Vince Russo: Personal life

-Russo is an American of Italian descent, as his maternal grandfather was Sicilian.
+Russo is an American of Italian descent.
+His maternal grandfather was Sicilian.
 He has been married to his wife Amy since 1983.
-The couple have three children together.
+They have three children.

 In October 2003, Russo became a Born Again Christian.
 In 2004, he formed a short-lived online Christian ministry titled Forgiven.
 In late 2005, he produced two shows for his Christian Ring of Glory independent promotion.

-Russo was close friends with Joanie Laurer, professionally known as Chyna.
+Russo was close friends with Joanie Laurer, professionally known as Chyna before her death in 2016.

-Conflicts with Jim Cornette

-Russo worked with Jim Cornette in the WWF during the 1990s and in TNA during the 2000s.
+Russo worked with Jim Cornette in the WWF during the 1990s and in TNA Wrestling during the early 2000s.
 They regularly conflicted over their opposing views on the wrestling business.
-In April 2010, a law firm contacted and accused Cornette of making a "terroristic threat" after writing a letter saying, "I want Vince Russo to die.
+In 2010, a law firm accused Cornette of making a "terroristic threat" after writing a letter saying, "I want Vince Russo to die.
 If I could figure out a way to murder him without going to prison, I would consider it the greatest accomplishment of my life."
-In June 2017, Russo filed a restraining order against Cornette after repeated verbal threats of physical harm towards Russo and his family.
-Their rivalry has been featured in Dark Side of the Ring episodes covering the Montreal Screwjob and WWF's Brawl for All, which aired in 2019 and 2020 respectively.
+In 2017, Russo filed a restraining order against Cornette after repeated verbal threats of physical harm to him and his family.
+Cornette, in return, has sold copies of the order to raise money for charity.
+Their real-life rivalry featured in two episodes of Vice TV's Dark Side of the Ring documentary series covering the Montreal Screwjob and the WWF Brawl for All, which aired in 2019 and 2020, including a promise by Cornette to urinate on Russo's gravestone.

+Legacy in professional wrestling

+Russo is among the most controversial figures in wrestling.
+He often says the show's story and character elements are what draw viewers, and thus emphasizes entertainment over the in-ring aspect.
+Newsday wrote, "Despite scripting some of the most successful WWF television programs in history, and later doing the same for WCW and TNA, Russo remains one of wrestling's most reviled personalities for his sometimes unconventional take on the wrestling business."
+According to Russo, one reason he is reviled is his take on the WWE product; he believes there is too much actual wrestling and not enough storylines.
+In Rope Opera, he writes that he has been called both "the savior of the WWF" and "the man who destroyed WCW".

+WWE credits Russo with many of the Attitude Era's storylines.
+Likewise, Bob Kapur of Slam!
+Wrestling gives Russo credit for the company turning away from the cartoonish style of the early-mid 1990s and bringing more mature storylines and characters to the promotion.
+WWF's The Rock spoke fondly of working with Russo, praising his "crazy out of box ideas".